-Posted October 4, 2012 By: Jimmy McGee
+Posted October 4, 2012 at 12:00 pm by Jimmy McGee

 Near-Field Communications, or NFC, is a new and exciting technology.
 The mainstream media likes to tout its ability to allow for contact-less payments with your mobile device.
 However, there is so much more you can do with NFC.
 In the sixth in a series of XDA Pro Tips, XDA Elite Recognized Developer and TV Producer AdamOutler showed you some of the possibilities of NFC tags.